OpenSees/OpenSeesDocumentation/source/user/manual/material/matTestCommands.rst

 .. function:: commitStrain

-Once the material/section strains/deformations are set, basic information about the state of the material/section can be queried with the commands getStrain, getStress, getTangent and getDampTangent.
+Once the material/section strains/deformations are set, information about the state of the material/section can be queried with the commands getStrain, getStress, getTangent and getDampTangent, and getResponse.

+The command getStrain simply returns the list of strain/deformation values inputted with setStrain or setTrialStrain.

 .. function:: getStrain()

+The command getStress returns a list of stress/force values corresponding to the inputted strain/deformations.

 .. function:: getStress()

+The command getTangent returns a list of the current tangents for each stress/strain or force/deformation relationship.

 .. function:: getTangent()

+The command getDampTangent returns the damping tangent (for uniaxial materials only).

 .. function:: getDampTangent()

-Additionally, material/section specific information can be queried with the getResponse command.
+The command getResponse returns material or section specific information.

 .. function:: getResponse $arg1 $arg2 ....